Classical liberalism

-Classical liberalism, contrary to liberal branches like social liberalism, looks more negatively on social policies, taxation and the state involvement in the lives of individuals, and it advocates deregulation.
-Until the Great Depression and the rise of social liberalism, it was used under the name of economic liberalism.
-As a term, classical liberalism was applied in retronym to distinguish earlier 19th-century liberalism from social liberalism.
-By modern standards, in the United States, simple liberalism often means social liberalism, but in Europe and Australia, simple liberalism often means classical liberalism.
+Until the Great Depression and the rise of social liberalism, classical liberalism was called economic liberalism.
+Later, the term was applied as a retronym, to distinguish earlier 19th-century liberalism from social liberalism.
+By modern standards, in the United States, the bare term liberalism often means social or progressive liberalism, but in Europe and Australia, the bare term liberalism often means classical liberalism.